FHA Loan Residency Requirements for Non-Citizens

 When applying for an FHA loan, permanent resident aliens must provide regular documentation like proof of income and assets.
 They must also submit a copy of their green and Social Security cards.

-Non-Permanent Resident Aliens
+Non-Permanent Resident Aliens and Work Visa Holders

 Non-permanent residents include those in the U.S. on non-immigrant work visas like H-1B and L-1.
 They can reside in the country temporarily for a specific purpose like work or study.